$\mathcal{PT-}$Symmetric Two-Level Open Quantum Systems: Information Theoretic Facets: Dynamics of an open system for a symmetric Hamiltonian

-By virtue of Eq.~\eqref{rotation_of_rho}, $\rho'(t)$ also has unit trace.
 In the above Eq.~\eqref{rotation_of_rho} and in Eq.~\eqref{rhoGt_eta_uni} we outlined two prescriptions to obtain $\rho_{\mathcal{G}}(t)$.
-Both the prescriptions provide the same results for the quantities studied in the subsequent sections.
+Both prescriptions provide the same results for the quantities studied in the subsequent sections.
 The method illustrated by Eq.~\eqref{rotation_of_rho} involving $\rho'(t)$ and Hermitian $H'$ is suited for dealing with a master equation endowed with a Hermitian Hamiltonian and Lindblad jump operators~\cite{Scolarici2006}.

 To proceed with the analysis of the dynamics of $\rho_{\mathcal{G}}(t)$, the ground and excited states of $\rho_{\mathcal{G}}(t)$ under the non-Hermitian evolution under $H$ must be ascertained.
 We have the right and left eigenvectors of $H$ in \eqref{righteigs} and \eqref{lefteigs}.
 It is evident from the real eigenvalues $E_1$ and $E_2$ that $E_1 < E_2$.
-Thus, we define $\ket{E_1}\dbra{E_1}$ as the ground state and $\ket{E_2}\dbra{E_2}$ as the excited state in terms of generalized density matrices.
+Thus, we define $\ket{E_1^R}\bra{E_1^L}$ as the ground state and $\ket{E_2^R}\bra{E_2^L}$ as the excited state in terms of generalized density matrices.
 In terms of the parameters of the Hamiltonian $H$, we obtain these states as

 The value of $\alpha$ is determined by Eq.~\eqref{alpha to r s psi}.
 The values $r=0.1$, $s=0.4$, and $\psi=\pi/6$ are taken throughout the paper.